cerebral-legacy/cerebral-website/app/markdown/signals.md

 })
 ```

 As you can see, there are not only functions that are used to express flow.
 You also have arrays and objects.
-Normally arrays and object literals define data structure.
-Inside a signal however, they define behavior.
-An array inside an array means its contents will run asynchronously.
-The *getUser* action will run asynchronously.
+Arrays are used to define a chain of actions.
 An object is used to define paths.
 This means that the execution of an action can result in different outcomes.
-Each output path is itself just a normal chain of actions, subject to the same rules as normal.
-For example, you can define sub-paths within paths and if you want to use an asynchronous action within a path, you'd still need to wrap it in an a second array.
+Each output path is itself just a normal chain of actions.

 ### Force synchronous UI updates